Da Vinci’s True Masterpiece

 Written January 22nd, 2026

-The likely reason for leaving it unfinished is probably due from distraction.
-From the notebooks he left behind we can all see that his artistic talents were far from his only passion, and because of the multiplicity of his interests, he completed very few pieces in his lifetime.
-In fact, I believe it’s reasonable to suggest that he grew to consider painting largely as a necessary distraction from his true passion for nature, science, and engineering.
-Painting paid the bills, in other words, and it’s easy to notice from several of his works that at times his heart just wasn’t into it.
-He accepted the commissions, of course, but there are a few that he left unfinished, such as another potential masterpiece, “The Adoration of the Magi.”
-They were not abandoned with bad intentions, I don’t believe, but rather due to being consumed with other interests.
-His mind was an unrelenting machine of curiosity and appears to have been powerless to ignore the pyrotechnics exploding across his mind.
-The man was insatiably curious and is considered the greatest creative mind that Western Culture had ever seen, with a deep passion to understand how everything worked.
+We don’t know why he walked away from it, but was likely due from simple distraction.
+From the notebooks he left behind we can clearly see that his artistic talents were far from his only passion, and because of that multiplicity of interests, he completed very few pieces in his lifetime.
+In fact, he likely considered painting as a necessary distraction from his true passion for nature, science, and engineering.
+Painting paid the bills, in other words, and it’s easy to notice from several of his works that at times his heart just wasn’t fully committed.
+He accepted the commissions, of course, but there are several that he left unfinished, such as another potential masterpiece, “The Adoration of the Magi.”
+I don’t believe they were not abandoned with any bad intentions, but rather due to being consumed by his other passions.
+His mind was an unrelenting machine of curiosity and was evidently powerless to control the pyrotechnics exploding across his mind.
+The man was insatiably curious and possessed the greatest creative mind that Western Culture had ever seen at that point, with a deep passion to understand how everything worked.
 His notebooks are filled with studies of Botany, fossils, birds, the human heart, geology, flying machines, hydrodynamics, physiology, architecture, and weaponry.
 We tend to group “artists” into one large homogenous genre, but da Vinci could never be contained within a single category.
 He had many other kettles on the burner.

-It was during my twenties that he first caught my attention in any significant way, and I quickly became fascinated by his mind.
-Whether it was his interpretation of the “Last Supper”, or the symmetry of his “Vitruvian Man”, or his various drawings of the human anatomy, all of it launched me into a profound reverence.
-I admired other Renaissance artists, certainly, particularly Michelangelo’s otherworldly skill with hammer and chisel, not to mention Raphael’s sublime brushwork, but with da Vinci there was so much more than art.
+He first caught my attention in serious way in my twenties, and I quickly became fascinated by his mind.
+Whether it was his interpretation of the “Last Supper”, or the symmetry of his “Vitruvian Man”, or his various drawings of the human anatomy, all of it launched me into a profound reverence to the mind behind the pen.
+I admired other Renaissance artists, certainly, for who couldn’t admire Michelangelo’s skill with hammer and chisel, or Raphael’s sublime brushwork, but with da Vinci there was so much more than art.
 He left thousands of pages of notes and drawings that revealed his obsession with ideas of all kinds.
-He was the world’s first polymath, the true Renaissance Man, with interests covering nearly every field imaginable, from inventing new musical instruments to machines of war, and nearly everything in between.
+He was the world’s first polymath, the true Renaissance Man, with interests covering most every field imaginable, from inventing musical instruments to machines of war, and nearly everything in between.

 But all that is just background chatter to my intentions here, which is to showcase the first truly emotional painting in the history of art, which I believe is Leonardo’s “St. Jerome.”
-Most people will never have heard of it so my claims will likely come off like an overly enthusiastic fanboy, but please stay with me.
-I understand there are other paintings from the period that are considered to be emotional, but only subjectively so.
-In each and every example one can find, the emotional export came from the theme alone, such as Jesus on the cross, or the severed head of John the Baptist, or the Virgin Mary with child.
-There were no doubt many admirers of the paintings, people who were emotionally moved and may have even wet their pants at the sight of them, but it was only due to the context.
+Because most people will have never have heard of it, that claim will sound like some delirious fanboy, but please stay with me.
+I understand there are other paintings from the period that are considered emotional, but I will argue they are only subjectively emotional.
+Meaning that in each and every example, the emotional export of the piece came from the theme alone, such as Jesus on the cross, or the severed head of John the Baptist, or the Virgin Mary with child.
+There were certainly admirers of the paintings, people who were emotionally moved by the vision, and they may have even wet their pants at the sight of them, but it was only due to the context.
 And the proof can be readily seen spread across dozens, if not hundreds of canvases.
-As you’ll see, the concept of producing authentic emotional expressions was simply not part of their milieu.
+As you’ll see, the concept of producing emotional expressions was simply not part of their milieu.

 Giovanni Bellini (1485)